From Hodge theory for tame functions to Ehrhart theory for polytopes: Framework: Sabbah's mixed Hodge structures for regular functions

 and $G_0$ is the image of $\Omega^n (U) [\theta ]$ in $G$.
 If $f$ has only isolated singularities, we have

 and

 the latter being a finite dimensional vector space of dimension $\mu$, the global Milnor number of $f$.
 We will say that $f$ is {\em tame} if $f$ is cohomologically tame in the sense of \cite[Section 8]{Sab}, that is if for some compactification of $f$ no modification of the cohomology of the fibers comes from infinity.
 If $f$ is tame, $G_0$ is a {\em lattice} in $G$ {\em i.e} $G_0$ is free over $\cit [\theta]$ (see \cite[Corollary 10.2]{Sab}) and we have $\cit [\theta , \theta^{-1}]\otimes_{\cit [\theta ]} G_0 =G$.
-Our favourite, and very concrete, class of tame functions is provided by Kouchnirenko's convenient and nondegenerate (Laurent) polynomials defined in \cite{K} (in this situation, the freeness of $G_0$ is shown by elementary means in \cite[Section 4]{DoSa1}).
+Our favourite class of tame functions is provided by Kouchnirenko's convenient and nondegenerate (Laurent) polynomials defined in \cite{K}: in this situation, the freeness of $G_0$ is shown by elementary means in \cite[Section 4]{DoSa1}.

+{\em From now on, and otherwise stated, $f$ denotes a tame regular function on a smooth affine complex variety of dimension $n$}.